qnngroup/rfsoc_daq/README.md

 ### Running a regression test

-A full regression test (should be done before every commit) can be run like so:
+A full regression test (should be done before every commit or merge commit to main to ensure the proposed changes don't break anything) can be run like so:

 ```
 $ script/regression.sh